cpberg/provisioner/README.md

 - Generates image.ovf

 About the design:
-I wanted to make the Ansible stack fairly agnostic.
+- I wanted to make the provisioning logic fairly Linux agnostic.
+- Much of the logic can be followed with simple adjustments for other distrobutions.
+- The testing portion of the stack is useful for image sanity checking, but is not as portable.